tdilauro/Simplified-wiki/DRM-Device-Management.md

 `<drm:licensor>` tag that links to the protocol endpoint will also contain a usable `<drm:clientToken>` tag--the token is in there.

-You SHOULD base64-encode the client token to make it comply with section 2.1 of RFC 6750.
-That section does not require tokens to be base64-encoded, but encoding the token is a good way to make sure it's compliant.
+You MUST base64-encode the client token.
+Section 2.1 of RFC 6750 does not require tokens to be base64-encoded, but encoding the token guarantees it will be acceptable, and requiring that the client token be encoded avoids confusion.

 ```
-Authenticate: Bearer [token]
+Authenticate: Bearer [base64-encoded token]
 ```

 ## GET